This is the full version of the article. Click here to return to the blog's home page.

 Congestion is already happening on some open trails.
 The video below shows the parking area at Catherine Creek, a popular trail east of the town of Bingen, Washington, on Saturday, January 13.

-The Forest Service has finished three of seven planned assessments of the trail system including photos of the damage.
+The Forest Service has assessed 22 miles of twelve trails in the trail system including photos of the damage.
 TKO is working with the Forest Service to help release some of the information to the hiking community.
 Because a significant amount of assessment work remains, the Forest Service doesn't expect to have crews working within the burned area by the time of Trail Skills College for 2018.
 Only a few less-impacted trails will be ready for restoration by that time, such as Herman Creek and Trail 400, the east-west trail at low elevations on the Oregon side of the gorge.
 To accelerate work, the Forest Service may be able to seek an exemption to allow chainsaws to be used in the wilderness portion of the trail system.
 A way to improve integration between nonprofits and the Forest Service might be to embed a representative within the Forest Service office in Hood River.
+If there's one common thread running through what rangers are finding, it's that unknown and changing conditions within the fire area mean there's no certainty of when most trails can reopen.
+Below are photos of some of the damage along the Horsetail Falls Trail #438:

 Several working groups were formed to divide up the recovery effort.
 Steve Kruger will lead volunteer efforts and the near-term response.
 Jaime English and Ryan Ojerio will work on planning, Roberta Cobb will represent nonprofits in organizing volunteer work crews, and Tom Kloster will work with Rachel Pawlitz of the Forest Service on communications.
 The next meeting will happen in January 2018.